vinodkiran/SignatureToImageJava/Readme.md

 # Signature to Image

-Signature to Image: A supplemental script for Signature Pad that generates an image of the signature’s JSON output server-side using Java.
+Signature to Image: Supplemental code for Signature Pad that generates an image of the signature’s JSON output server-side using Java.

 Signature Pad: <http://thomasjbradley.ca/lab/signature-pad>